 “Go and tell my master upstairs that I am very ill.
 Tell him that my body aches badly.
 I have no single part without pain.”

 I went upstairs and found the master and his wife sitting on a marble couch spread with a soft cushion.
-The sultan told me to make gruel out of red millet.
+The sultan told me to make a red millet gruel for the gazelle.
 His wife thought that was unfitting, but he insisted on treating the creature like a beast.

 At that point, the sultan’s wife instructed me to cook milk and rice, but it was too late.